Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/capabilities-api/README.md

-> ***Note:** this is a draft.*
+> ***Note:** this is a draft. **Constructive** criticism will be welcomed.*
-# Permissions API
+# Capabilities API
-This document proposes locking dangerous packages and classes, and allowing the trust root to give mods permissions to access locked classes.
+This document proposes locking dangerous packages and classes, and allowing CAs to give mods capablities to access forbidden classes.

+Formerly known as the Permissions API.

 ### Proposal Contributors
 - [Laxla](https://github.com/LaylaMeower)